Lonlysoft/Funky_Pack/README.md

 - Who wants to be a milionaire!?
 - glass cleaner: 5x2 morning only

-the normal GameMoment covers
+average game moment covers, but the triggers are different
 - informant: when requested. paid by work. minimun of $500
-- newspaper delivery: 3x4 early morning $2400
+- newspaper deliverer
-- pizza deliverer: 6x1 night $1,660...
+- pizza deliverer

 our wealthy badger - he's important for story
 - limo driver: when requested. mostly night or morning $30,000